 Don't be surprised if you may experience some sensitivity (or even rashes) after an early self tan - the skin is stretched by your breast implants and is often more sensitive.

 You'll find different recommendations about tanning in the sun after a breast augmentation.

 Don't be surprised if you're advised by your plastic surgeon to stay out of the sun for up to 6 weeks after surgery.

 Sounds pretty fierce right?!
 But, it's for a very good reason.

-Second, there's a very real chance you could cause significant skin damage to your breasts in the first few months after surgery as any numbness will mean you won't feel your skin burning.
+Second, there's a very real chance you could cause significant skin damage to your breasts in the first few months after getting breast implants as any numbness will mean you won't feel your skin burning.

 Thirdly, tanning too early can impact on wound healing and result in unfavorable scarring or pigmentation issues.

 Once you're given the go-ahead by your plastic surgeon to sunbathe expect to hear the following bits of advice:

 Cover your incisions - Your scars should be shielded from UV light with tapes or sunblock (even under your bather, as UV light can get through fabric).